You already know how important YouTube is for business if you’re here. Let’s check out our guide on how to become a better YouTuber.

 In a nutshell, think like a viewer.
-Optimize your title, description, tags, and basically everything around the keywords.
+Optimize your title, description, tags, and everything around the keywords.

-Your keywords distribution should be enough to signal YouTube about the video, but at the same time, you don’t want to sound unnatural.
+Your keyword distribution should be enough to signal YouTube about the video, but at the same time, you don’t want to sound unnatural.
 Most importantly, see what’s working for you in YouTube analytics and try experimenting with it.

 Coming to YouTube SEO, it’s not just some few tips that I can give you and make you fly.
 Nope.

 So, let’s learn from the best in business, check out Brian Dean’s guide on YouTube SEO.
-It’s very detailed and based on Brain’s personal success on YouTube.
+It’s very detailed and based on Brain’s success on YouTube.